 From just one viewing of this film, the most common approach for the average filmgoer, we can see that the NSDAP presented its ideals much differently than has been interpreted by Allied/Soviet/Zionist post-WW2 propaganda & historiography.
 This Nietzschean outlook of “there are no facts, only interpretation” has certainly helped these forces shape the world, however upon examinations such as ones presented in Riefenstahl’s film, also known as “official NSDAP propaganda,” we can see a divergence in intent.
 The Third Reich focused on an overall positive portrayal of its powerful ideals, while its opponents sought to vilify those very things at every turn.
 Things like Superman, Captain America, Wonder Woman, and others were started as propaganda comics aimed at demonizing the Third Reich.
 Hence, Allied/Soviet/Zionist propaganda had a negative focus, while National Socialist propaganda had a positive one.
 On the surface, the American Propaganda Comics have had the status of their worldview transition from pre-emptive war fervor to normalization.
 Hence, anything deemed even remotely “Nazi” still causes very frequently such huge surges in violent emotion as intended by the establishment.

 Soviet propaganda, in particular, began this way.
 The first major cinematic piece of Soviet propaganda film is the film Battleship Potemkin by Sergei Eisenstein, a secular Jew who nonetheless followed in the footsteps of his tribe’s penchant for emotionalism.
 Following the old Jewish tales of obsessive martyrdom, he continued this for a general Russian audience with a general Russian martyrdom at the hand of the Russian Monarch whom he vilified.
 This was essentially the same process, albeit in a different context, as the aforementioned American Propaganda Comics, also created largely by secular Jews.
 Eisenstein’s film theory created what is known as Soviet Montage, which is “the editing of clips or photos together in order to get a certain point across.
-The goal of Soviet montage is to create an idea which is clearer when all the images are viewed together than when they are viewed separately.”
+The goal of Soviet montage is to create an idea which is clearer when all the images are viewed together than when they are viewed separately… [the] main goal was to take propaganda and present it in a different way in order to harness the emotion of the Russian people.”
 This is age-old Jewish pathos, or appeal to emotion, fused with propaganda.
 In Judaism (as with related religions) & Communism, the enemies of the system are shown doing negative things to those who support it, thus rallying support for the cause.
 This is negativist propaganda.
 Judaism needs an Amalek just as badly as Communism needs a Hitler just as all Materialist systems need an “other” to sound an eternal war cry against.
-Whether it’s hate the goyim, hate the rich, or the higher educated, materialism just needs something to hate.
+Whether it’s hate the goyim, hate the rich, or hate the higher educated, materialism just needs something to hate.

 This is in stark contrast to Leni Riefenstahl’s films that show the potential champions of the National Socialist system performing positive feats with there being no need to mention enemies since they are not to be identified with it.
 This is positivist propaganda.
 National Socialism and Aryanism and all idealist systems focus on the goals they wish to achieve as a rallying call in effort to bring people together.